 - 1 tsp salt

-Prepare your batter by first whisking or mixing together the sugars and butter in a large mixing bowl.
+Prepare your batter by first whisking together the sugars and butter in a large mixing bowl.

 Add the egg and vanilla to the wet ingredients and whisk to combine thoroughly.

 Sift together the flour, baking soda, baking powder and salt in another mixing bowl.